EAT-JBCOMMUNITY/EAT/README.md

 Testing EAP
 -----------
 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your JBOSS EAP directory.
+2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP Server.
-2. Build and run the additional testsuite activating the EAP profile (-Deap).
+3. Build and run the additional testsuite activating the EAP profile (-Deap).

 Testing Wildfly
 ---------------
 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your WILDFLY directory.
+2. Make sure that JBOSS_VERSION environment variable is set with the version of WILDFLY Server.
-2. Build and run the additional testsuite activating the WILDFLY profile (-Dwildfly).
+3. Build and run the additional testsuite activating the WILDFLY profile (-Dwildfly).

 Testing EAP or Wildfly with specific JDK version
 ------------------------------------------------
 1. Make sure that JBOSS_FOLDER is set with the path to your EAP OR WILDFLY directory.
+2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP OR WILDFLY Server.
-2. Make sure that JAVA_HOME is pointing to the jdk of desired version.
+3. Make sure that JAVA_HOME is pointing to the jdk of desired version.
-3. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).
+4. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).

 #License